-Below are frequently asked questions regarding named driver policies.
+Below are frequently asked questions regarding named driver policies and named driver exclusions.

 This is a state — and insurance company — specific question.
 Insurers will often limit the number of vehicles, rather than drivers, on a policy.
 The number of vehicles allowed is usually limited to four.
 This limit may or may not apply to the number of named drivers on a policy.